contactandyc/another-c-library/10_binary_search_trees.md

 4. If node has no parent, we are done
 ```

 Statements 2-4 are used for finding next nodes in postorder iteration.
-Statement 3 and statement 4 are actually the same in as much as every node has a parent, it just may be that the parent is NULL.
+Statement 3 and statement 4 are the same in as much as every node has a parent; it just may be that the parent is NULL.
 The otherwise element of statement 2 also returns the parent.
 The first part of statement 2 is the only case where something other than the parent is returned.
 Given this, we can state the following about find next nodes in postorder iteration.

 ```
 If node's parent is not NULL and the node is a left child of its parent and